Presented by François Peltier

 The film focuses primarily on Chef Jacquy Pfeiffer, co-founder of Chicago’s French Pastry School, and one of the sixteen finalist chefs competing.

-Post-screening discussion with François Peltier, Foreign Policy & Diplomacy Service Assistant at the Consulate General of Canada in Chicago.
+of Louis Jadot wine and a post-screening discussion with François Peltier, Foreign Policy & Diplomacy Service Assistant at the Consulate General of Canada in Chicago.

-About François Peltier
+François Peltier

 François obtained his Master’s degree in Cinema Studies from the Université de Rennes in 2017.
 He has studied contemporary French cinema and is particularly passionate about the evolution of television series in the 21st century.